jeff-hykin/JDSL/readme.md

 # JDSL (Pronounced JayDeeezel)

-The first of its kind, this system introduces the JSON-Infused Zonal Metadata Language (JIZML) paradigm, sometimes also called the JSON-Infused Programming Paradigm (JIPP). <br>A powerful, REALLY powerful, system created by Tom.
+The first of its kind, this system introduces the JSON-Infused Zonal Metadata Language (JIZML) paradigm. <br>A powerful, REALLY powerful, system created by Tom.

 # 🚨 LICENSING 🚨